 Common uses are bathroom fixtures and fittings, and medical applications as it is not a great breeding ground for bacteria; ammunition components (as brass is used in applications which require low friction) and musical instruments such as trumpets, horns and trombones.

 Similar to Brass, Copper is not as common as steel or aluminium but is still one of the more widely used materials in sheet metal fabrication.

 Once the powder has been enriched, it is heated between 500°C and 700°C to dry the ore and remove a portion of the sulphur which creates a solid called Calcine.
-Fluxes (a flux being a substance which is added to the ore as this makes the melting process easier) is then added and the calcine is heated to 1200°C in order to melt it.
+Fluxes (a flux being a substance which is added to the ore as this makes the melting process easier) are then added and the calcine is heated to 1200°C in order to melt it.
 Air is then blown into the liquid matte which is formed as a result of the calcine being melted, to form what is known as blister copper due to the gas bubbles which become trapped causing “blisters” on the surface before being cast into anodes to begin electrolysis, at which point the copper is purified.

-Copper is popular due to its malleability, ductility, corrosion resistance, its thermal and electrical conductivity, and its natural antimicrobial property.
+Copper is popular due to its malleability, ductility, corrosion resistance, thermal and electrical conductivity, and natural antimicrobial properties.
 Common uses of copper include copper alloy “touch surfaces” which are said to destroy a range of microorganisms which come into contact with it, electrical equipment, jewellery (often being added to precious metals to improve their elasticity, flexibility and hardness etc.) and in construction as part of heating and cooling systems, pipes and tubing, and within roofing systems.